-Covid-19 situation has made brands realised that irrespective of whatever penetration they have in the offline channel, online can bring a much required and reliable direct connect with the customer.
+The covid-19 situation has made brands realize that irrespective of whatever penetration they have in the offline channel, online can bring a much required and reliable direct connection with the customer.
 This has many advantages for a brand.

-The most important benefit at the moment is sales fulfilment.
-Brands exactly come to know where the opportunities are in terms of demand and align everything at their disposal to fulfil that.
-Other advantages include building a direct connect with the customer, so learning a lot about them.
+The most important benefit at the moment is sales fulfillment.
+Brands exactly come to know where the opportunities are in terms of demand and align everything at their disposal to fulfill that.
+Other advantages include building a direct connection with the customer, so learning a lot about them.
 Also, the supplies right up to the shelf level can be curated and connected with the demand.
-This way customer can be pampered more by exactly delivering what is being looked for.
+This way customers can be pampered more by exactly delivering what is being looked for.

-Whether brand will continue to engage with aggregate market places or not, is too early to debate.
-However, it appears they will continue to be present on these market places and built upon direct online presence as well.
+Whether the brand will continue to engage with aggregate marketplaces or not, is too early to debate.
+However, it appears they will continue to be present on these marketplaces and built upon a direct online presence as well.

 This is not the first journey for many brands.
-They have been digitally active primarily through social media platforms to engage directly with customers for their feedback, messaging and communication.
-Now they are adding one more, but important layer of selling directly to the customer.
+They have been digitally active primarily through social media platforms to engage directly with customers for their feedback, messaging, and communication.
+Now they are adding one more important layer of selling directly to the customer.
 This is going to disrupt the traditional channels where we have many layers of intermediaries.

-Disney, for example has its Direct to Customer & International programme which is redefining the business of entertainment content.
-Even if the production house would be same, the content would always be location driven and the libraries Disney would be having in US are entirely different than what they have in India, as an example.
-Much of it is do with the distribution network in each country which pushes what they feel will sell rather than what consumers want.
-Going direct to customer, gives Disney that power to deliver content irrespective of any borders and actually sense the pulse of the customer, who is now a global citizen and wants no disparity between what could be consumed in India or US.
+Disney, for example, has its Direct to Customer & International program which is redefining the business of entertainment content.
+Even if the production house would be the same, the content would always be location-driven and the libraries Disney would be having in the US are entirely different than what they have in India, as an example.
+Much of it is done with the distribution network in each country which pushes what they feel will sell rather than what consumers want.